Sessions logs

 From there, you will find a list of all Sessions; these are network connections going to your various Sockets.

 This overview gives you a quick overview of who accessed what resources when.
-By clicking on the "Replay session" link under Actions, you'll be able to watch a recording of the session or a text dump of all the commands executed.
+By clicking on a session you'll be able to see more details as well as a recording of a session allowing you to see all the commands executed.

 Advanced Firewall logs